amloveyweb/amloveyweb.github.io/pages/AssetsExplorer/assetexplorer_manual.md

 ScaleFactor | Scale factor of model
 MeshCmp | Compress mesh or not
 OptimizeMesh | Optimize mesh
+R/W Enable | Is readable or not
+ImportBlendShapes | Should Unity import BlendShapes GenerateColliders | Should Unity generate mesh colliders for all meshes LightmapToUV2 | Generate lightmap UVs to UV2
-File Path | The file path of the model file
+SwapUVs | Swaps the 2 UV channels in meshes.
+Use if your diffuse texture use UVs from lightmap File Path | The file path of the model file
 Unused | Used in the game or not